RainMaker1707/EvalProtocol/tasking.md

 **Sunday**
 - [x] More realistic planning that fill the two last weeks!
-- [ ] Convert all PCAP in JSON.
+- [x] Convert all PCAP in JSON.

+**Monday**
+- [x] Visualization for Slimper
+- [x] Visualization for the evaluation protocol
+- [ ] Visualization for data forgery

+- [ ] Search on web to find not academic literature (video, blog, etc) related DIRECTLY to my study. + send it to supervisors.
+- [x] Improve the Literature Review (as far as we known no one does the same kind of research).
+- [x] Add a part on literature reviews, what people already done?
+- [x] Send the improved paper.
+Improve visualization of the results (graph, plot, table, etc) (**GOOD** to spend more time on it!)

 - [ ] Finish the assistant prompt.
 - [ ] Finish the evaluation pipeline.
 - [ ] Separate the answer in part to score each part separately.

-**Monday**
-- [ ] Search on web to find not academic literature (video, blog, etc) related DIRECTLY to my study. + send it to supervisors.
-- [ ] Improve the Literature Review (as far as we known no one does the same kind of research).
-- [ ] Add a part on literature reviews, what people already done?
-- [ ] Send the improved paper.
-Improve visualization of the results (graph, plot, table, etc) (**GOOD** to spend more time on it!)

 - [ ] Run the evaluation on all CSV.
 - [ ] Run evaluation on all JSON.